anvilsecure/usb-racer/README.md

 ## TOCTOU Tool

-The `mass-storage-toctou` script can be used to exploit Time of Check/Time of Use style issues.
+The `usbracer-storage-toctou` script can be used to exploit Time of Check/Time of Use style issues.
 It is launched with two images and can switch between the two while running.

 ```
-usage: mass_storage_toctou.py [-h] [--block-size BLOCK_SIZE] [--toggle-delay TOGGLE_DELAY] [--toggle-read-block TOGGLE_READ_BLOCK] [--debug-level DEBUG_LEVEL]
+usage: usbracer-storage-toctou [-h] [--block-size BLOCK_SIZE] [--toggle-delay TOGGLE_DELAY] [--toggle-read-block TOGGLE_READ_BLOCK] [--debug-level DEBUG_LEVEL]
                               image_a image_b

 positional arguments: